eichners/pratt-savi-810-2020-03-assignment_04/README.md

 * numpy: to query tabular data in shapefiles and look at subset statistics if relevant
 * spyder: a notebook to save final code blocks in -- I also like the variable explorer, options for viewing data and plots, etc. and might find it useful to use this.
 If it takes too much time though, I'll stick with Jupyter.
 * Fiona: for reading in spatial data
-(I could use advice about this -- how to focus on the most relevant parts of these libraries)

 #### Library Wish List
 Also note any libraries or functionality that you may need that you're not sure exists.
 Try your best to articulate this in words.
 This will be helpful if I can provide any libraries to suggest for use in the project.